I learned how to make money flipping cars in my young adult life, and loved it.

 I believe it was my 3rd car that I bought, where I encountered my first attachment issue.

-I got a Mercedes Benz C-130 that came with a panoramic roof and broke my rule of not getting attached.
+I bought a Mercedes Benz C-130 (similar to the one pictured above) that came with a panoramic roof and broke my rule of not getting attached.

 Instead of taking the $5k profit from a buddy that wanted the car, I got it tinted and did some upgrading.

 Of course, that was a big mistake, and I ended up only profiting $3k.

 I considered it a loss in the books, but a win for lessons learned.